Holiday houses in Amber Valley

 Cottage in Belper

 Grade II listed one bed Cottage originally built for the Mill workers in 1790!
-Nestled in the Heart of Belper close to The Peak District surrounded by beautiful countryside 🥾 🍃 The cottage is located in the quiet Conservation Area within minutes walk from the town centre offering an array of bars, restaurants, bistros and cafes! ☕️ FREE WiFi 🛜 FREE Netflix FREE tea, coffee & sugar ☕️ FREE dog treats! 🐾 Starter pack of LOGS included Oct- May 🪵 🔥 Towels & bedding included
+Nestled in the Heart of Belper close to The Peak District surrounded by beautiful countryside 🥾 🍃 The cottage is located in the quiet Conservation Area within minutes walk from the town centre offering an array of bars, restaurants, bistros and cafes! ☕️ 🫖 FREE WiFi 🛜 FREE Netflix FREE tea, coffee & sugar ☕️ Starter pack of LOGS included Oct- May 🪵 🔥 Towels & bedding included Dog treats for FREE!

 The lodge is set against a backdrop of lush greenery and autumn foliage.
 A spacious field stretches in the foreground, while trees and shrubs offer natural framing.
 The building features a modern design with a sloped roof, complemented by a wooden fence surrounding the property.